sgcomptech/filament-ticketing/README.md

 ## Usage

-### Associate tickets to your model
+### Interact your models with tickets

 Tickets could be on general matters or could be related to some instances in your project.
 For example, your users may raise a ticket that is related to one of their past orders.
-In such case, you may want to associate that order with the tickets raised.
+In such case, you may want to interact that order with the tickets raised.
 You can achieve this by implementing `HasTickets` and use `InteractsWithTickets` trait in your eloquent model class.
 By default, this package uses the model attribute `name` for display.
-You can change this by implementing `public function model_name(): string`.
+You can change this by implementing `public function model_name(): string` to return the required attribute for display.

 ```php
 use Illuminate\Database\Eloquent\Model;